Fraunhofer-AISEC/codyze-evaluator/documentation/docs/goal.md

 ![Workflow](assets/img/highlevel-overview.png)

-A detailed description of the methodology, and the core components of the OpenStack Checker and its configuration is provided in the section [Methodology](methodology.md).
+A detailed description of the methodology, and the core components of the Codyze Evaluator and its configuration is provided in the section [Methodology](methodology.md).

-The [User Guide](user-guide.md) provides a detailed description of the tool and its usage and should enable the human actor to write the respective OpenStack Checker configuration.
+The [User Guide](user-guide.md) provides a detailed description of the tool and its usage and should enable the human actor to write the respective Codyze Evaluator configuration.

 ## Ecosystem of OpenStack